-Elia Sand. © Fantasy Flight Games
+Elia Sand by Cristina Vela © Fantasy Flight Games

-|Born||In 285 AC or 286 AC|
+|Born||In 285 AC or 286 AC (age 14)|

 A Feast for Crows

-After the death of Prince Oberyn, Elia, her mother and six of her seven sisters (Sarella Sand is outside of Dorne) are all taken into custody.
-While Prince Doran Martell does not think Elia and her younger sisters will be a danger to his rule, he fears they might be used by others in plots.
+After the death in King's Landing of Prince Oberyn Martell, Elia, her mother Ellaria Sand, and six of her seven sisters (Sarella Sand is outside of Dorne) are taken into custody by Areo Hotah.
+While Doran Martell, Prince of Dorne, does not think Elia and her younger sisters will be a danger to his rule, he fears they might be used by others in plots.

 A Dance with Dragons